-Rhododendrons are shrubs, often evergreen, that are either native to North America or hybrids grown for desirable attributes such as height, color, and adaptability to regional climates.
+Rhododendrons are shrubs, often evergreen.
+They are either native to North America or hybrids grown for desirable attributes.
+For instance, height, color, and adaptability to regional climates.
 Their flowers are tubular-, funnel-, or bell-shaped—and depending on variety, can be fragrant.

-With more than 900 known species in the genus and available in a range of sizes, habits, and flower color, rhododendrons are one of the most useful shrubs in the home landscape.
-Though we often speak of them as different groups of plants, rhododendrons and azaleas actually both belong to the genus Rhododendron.
+With more than 900 known species in the genus.
+Plus, availability in a range of sizes, habits, and flower color.
+Rhododendrons are one of the most useful shrubs in the home landscape.
+Though we often speak of them as different groups of plants, rhododendrons and azaleas both belong to the genus Rhododendron.

-While both stars in the landscape, Rhododendrons typically have much bigger flowers than azaleas, bloom later, and are open and not as dense in their habit (all good reasons to mix and mingle them in the landscape).
+While both stars in the landscape, Rhododendrons typically have much bigger flowers than azaleas.
+They bloom later, and are open and not as dense in their habit.
+(All good reasons to mix and mingle them in the landscape).

 - What's my zone?

 - How much planting space do I have?